Stock market today: Wall Street drifts around its record highs

 It feels less need to keep rates high in order to slow the economy enough to stifle inflation, hence last week’s cut of half a percentage point to its main interest rate.
 And it feels more pressure to prop up the job market and overall economy, hence its commitment to keep cutting interest rates this year and next.

-In the bond market, the yield on the 10-year Treasury edged up to 3.75% from 3.74% late Friday.
-The yield on the two-year Treasury, which moves more with expectations for Fed action, edged down to 3.59% from 3.60% late Friday.
+In the bond market, the yield on the 10-year Treasury rose to 3.77% from 3.74% late Friday.
+The yield on the two-year Treasury, which moves more with expectations for Fed action, edged up to 3.61% from 3.60% late Friday.

 In stock markets abroad, indexes were mixed in Europe after preliminary data suggested business activity in the euro zone is weaker than economists expected.
-Germany’s DAX rose 0.7%, while the French CAC 40 was basically flat.
+Germany’s DAX rose 0.6%, while the French CAC 40 added 0.1%.

 In Asia, movements for indexes were also muted.
 Indexes rose 0.4% in Shanghai but slipped 0.1% in Hong Kong after China’s central bank lowered its 14-day reverse repurchase rate on Monday.
 That followed its decision to keep key lending rates unchanged last week, when investors had been expecting a cut.